-Mount Otemanu is the symbol of Bora Bora.
-Covered in green leaves and standing tall in the center of the island, Bora Bora’s extinct volcano is hard to miss.
+Covered in green leaves and standing tall in the center of the island, Bora Bora’s extinct volcano is literally an icon of the island.

 Here’s my ultimate guide to hiking Mount Otemanu including how long it takes, how hard it is and what to expect.